codefriar/IOSAndSalesforce/docs/index.md

 - Basics of Interface Builder, Storyboards and UIKit development
 - Setting up our project
 - Getting a List of Accounts - SOQL from iOS
-- Navigation between Views with Seques & passing data between view controllers
+- Navigation between Views with Segues & passing data between view controllers
 - Using hardware resources - Taking pictures
 - Uploading data to Salesforce